UnitTestBot/UTBotJava/CONTRIBUTING.md

 Please [create an issue](https://github.com/UnitTestBot/UTBotJava/issues/new?assignees=&labels=&template=feature_request.md&title=) with your proposal and describe your idea with full information about it.
 By adding some examples you also bring much happiness to our souls!

 Give us some time to review your proposal and provide you with our feedback.
-It will be decided who is preparing the pull request: we may need your help or fix on our side.
+It will be decided who is preparing the pull request: we may need your help or we will take care of it all. 🙂

 ## Coding conventions